denisecase/johnson-family-cabin/README.md

 ## Coming Soon

-Working with our builder, Joe Gerzin, to build a window-front chalet, overlooking the land.
+Working with the builder, [Joe Gerzin](https://www.elywoodwizardsllc.com/), to build a window-front chalet, overlooking the land.

-Lower has 2-bedrooms, 2-full baths: "Little Finland" and "Da Norge" offer a spacious retreat room and a jumping off spot to adventures.
+Lower level has [2-bedrooms, 2-full baths](images/Chalet%20mod%204.jpg).
+"Little Finland" and "Da Norge" offer a spacious retreat room and a jumping off spot to adventures.

 Look-out loft holds "Camp Connie" a great place for the younguns to sleep out - or pitch a tent.